elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-domain-and-range-characteristics-of-square-root-functions.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains the domain and range characteristics of square root functions, highlighting the importance of non-negative input and output values in mathematics.
+    The domain and range characteristics of square root functions indicate that the domain is [0, ∞) for non-negative x-values and the range is [0, ∞) for non-negative y-values, fundamental for understanding their behavior in mathematics.
   page_keywords: >-
-    square root functions, domain, range, non-negative numbers, mathematical properties, graphing square root functions, real numbers, function definition
+    domain, range, square root functions, characteristics, mathematical behavior, non-negative numbers, x-values, y-values, graphing, properties
 author: QuickTakes
 question: >-
     What are the domain and range characteristics of square root functions?